gopi-suvanam/scribbler/CONTRIBUTING.md

 ### 2. Open Terminal

-- Open Terminal in Linux or Git Bash if
-  You are Using Window and then follow these Collond
+- Open Terminal in Linux or Git Bash/Cmd/Power Shell if You are Using Window and then follow these commands:

 **Example**